New Clark City: Hann Reserve

 450-hectare will be developed into a luxury mountain resort by Hann Development Corporation in collaboration with Accor, Marriott International, and the Professional Golfers’ Association of America (PGA).
 The resort will feature three 18-hole championship golf courses and PGA-affiliated player development facilities, hotels by Banyan Tree, Angsana, Sofitel, Emblems, The Luxury Collection, and The Westin, as well as a mixed-use commercial center, and a 10-hectare public park.
 The groundbreaking ceremony was held on November 5, 2022.

+Science Park of the Philippines Inc.

+The BCDA, in partnership with Science Park of the Philippines Inc. (SPPI), will develop a 100-hectare industrial park.
+Leveraging this partnership, SPPI is actively engaging with Japanese companies to market and develop the area, aiming to attract high-value manufacturing and technology investments.

 Education and research

 The following institutions and agencies have either moved their operations, completely or partially, or have recently been established and constructed their first offices and facilities in New Clark City.